 I was so glad we made the switch to MEP Reception early in Term 1 and I’d highly recommend this if you want or need to do some kind of math curriculum.
 As I said in my recap post, B absolutely loved the games and really enjoyed the crafts too.
 The activities are cute and engaging and mostly short, with no structured math.
 MEP is a spiral approach, so not strictly Charlotte Mason, but many Charlotte Mason educators do use it successfully with their students (you can read a review by Brandy Vencel here).

 When it comes to things like this, I’m a paper kind of girl, so I did print out both the lesson plans and the copymasters, but you could probably get away with only printing the copymasters if you want to read the lesson plans on a screen and save some ink and paper.
-I also tried to include a list here of some of the supplies we used, but may have missed one or two things.
+I also tried to include a list in the ebook of some of the supplies we used, but may have missed one or two things.
 For the most part, these are probably things that you have around the house.
 There was one activity (37.2) that required plasticene to form animals, but you could easily use modeling clay or salt-dough as well (we actually just skipped this one).
 Also, because we didn’t have enough people in our family to fill all the roles of the “family,” I just printed them out on cardstock and made little stands for them.
 It worked well throughout the year.

 On the last day of two weeks of doing this, I let him look at the picture for a little bit, then turn it around so he can’t see it and have him tell me about it.
 This was not a quiz or exam at all.
 I just had him tell me whatever he remembered about it, which are also the things that probably stood out to him.